TosbackCgusBridge-Bot/CGUs-versions/Lexus/Privacy Policy.md

 *   Find a Dealer

+YOUR PRIVACY RIGHTS California Consumers

+Effective January 1, 2020, the California Consumer Privacy Act of 2018 (“CCPA”) give you certain privacy rights related to your personal information which are in addition to any privacy rights set forth in the Lexus Privacy Statement and Privacy Notice for Connected Services.
+Please visit the Lexus California Privacy Policy for additional information.

+LEARN MORE

-YOUR PRIVACY RIGHTS Lexus Personal Information Sharing Practices – 2018 (Effective as of January 1, 2019)
+Lexus Personal Information Sharing Practices – 2019 (Effective as of January 1, 2020)

-During 2018, Lexus shared Personal Information about our customers with SiriusXM™ Satellite Radio, Lexus hotel partners, Lexus Financial Services, Lexus Financial Savings Bank and our authorized Lexus dealers, where the information was used for the recipient’s own marketing.
+During 2019, Lexus shared Personal Information about our customers with SiriusXM™ Satellite Radio, Lexus hotel partners, Lexus Financial Services, Lexus Financial Savings Bank and our authorized Lexus dealers, where the information was used for the recipient’s own marketing.

 LEARN MORE